PaddlePaddle/PaddleX/docs/pipeline_deploy/high_performance_inference.en.md

 All pipelines and modules that use static graph models support enabling the high-performance inference plugin; however, in certain scenarios, some models might not be able to achieve accelerated inference.
 For detailed reasons, please refer to Question 1.

-**3. Why does the installation of the high-performance inference plugin fail with a log message stating: “You are not using PaddlePaddle compiled with CUDA 11.
-Currently, CUDA versions other than 11.x are not supported by the high-performance inference plugin.”?**

-For the GPU version of the high-performance inference plugin, the official PaddleX currently only provides precompiled packages for CUDA 11.8 + cuDNN 8.9.
-The support for CUDA 12 is in progress.

-**4. Why does the program freeze during runtime or display some "WARNING" and "ERROR" messages after using the high-performance inference feature?
+**3. Why does the program freeze during runtime or display some "WARNING" and "ERROR" messages after using the high-performance inference feature?
 What should be done in such cases?**

 When initializing the model, operations such as subgraph optimization may take longer and may generate some "WARNING" and "ERROR" messages.
 However, as long as the program does not exit automatically, it is recommended to wait patiently, as the program usually continues to run to completion.

-**5. When using GPU for inference, enabling the high-performance inference plugin increases memory usage and causes OOM.
+**4. When using GPU for inference, enabling the high-performance inference plugin increases memory usage and causes OOM.
 How can this be resolved?**

 Some acceleration methods trade off memory usage to support a broader range of inference scenarios.
 If memory becomes a bottleneck, consider the following optimization strategies: